ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/SPI.md

 The default settings of the SPI interface are 1MHz, 8-bit, Mode 0.

-The SPI interface can be used to write data words out of the SPI port, returning the data received back from the SPI slave.
-The SPI clock frequency and format can also be configured.
+You can use the SPI interface to write data words out of the SPI port, returning the data received back from the SPI slave.
+You can also configure the SPI clock frequency and format.
 The format is set to data word length 8 to 16 bits, and the mode as per the table below:

 Mode |  Polarity |  Phase
 ---|---|---